ngardiner/gemini_mcp_firefox/README.md

 # Gemini MCP Client (Firefox Extension)

-This lightweight Firefox extension brings MCP (Multi-Call Protocol) capability to the Gemini Web Interface.
+This lightweight Firefox extension brings MCP (Model Context Protocol) capability to the Gemini Web Interface.
 It detects and intercepts tool calls made by Gemini, processes these calls, and sends responses back to Gemini.

 ## Features